 Fishing may seem like just another hobby.
 Maybe a slow way to get dinner.
 However, there’s much more going on beneath the surface.
 It gets you fit, provides a nutritious meal, and keeps your mind focused and calm.
 On top of all that, it creates strong friendships and lasting memories.

 Best of all?
 This is something that everybody can enjoy.
 Sure, remote rivers and open oceans have the best bite, but you can find fishing spots even in the middle of most cities.
 What’s more, it’s cheap and easy to get into.
 There are so many benefits to fishing, and so few drawbacks.
 So what are you waiting for?
-Get out there and try it!
+Hit your local waters or find a guide near you and try it!

 What do you think is the biggest benefit of fishing?
 Why do you do it, and how did you get into it?
 Tell us your stories or share your opinions in the comments below – we’d love to hear from you!